Robin Hood model versus Sheriff of Nottingham model: transfers in population dynamics: Introduction

 This article studies models inspired by the life sciences with potential economic applications.
-In Magal and Webb \cite{Magal2000} and Magal \cite{Magal2002b}, the authors introduced a model devoted to transfers of genetic material in which parent cells exchange genetic material to form their offspring.
 Here we use a similar idea to model the transfer of richness between individuals.
 Before we introduce the mathematical concepts rigorously, let us explain our model's idea in a few words.
 We study a population of individuals who possess a certain transferable quantity (for example, money) and exchange it according to a rule expressed for two individuals chosen randomly in the population.
+This rule is encoded in an abstract integration kernel but we also propose explicit examples that we call ``Robin Hood'' (RH) and ``Sheriff of Nottingham'' (SN) model, in reference to the well-known folk tale.
+In the Robin Hood model, the richer gives a fraction of its wealth to the poorest.
+On the contrary, in the Sheriff of Nottingham model, the richest takes a fraction of the poorest's wealth, possibly through debt mechanism (we consider that people's wealth may become negative).
+We also consider distributed versions of those models, in which the result of the interaction is given by a probability distribution instead of just the exchange of a fixed fraction, and prove the convergence to equilibrium.
+All those models are conservative, meaning that the total wealth in the population remains constant in time.